 Three developments would significantly reduce recession probability:

-This page is updated on the first Friday of every month with the latest FRED, BLS, ISM, and Conference Board data releases.
-The “Last verified” badge at the top reflects the most recent update.
-For daily FRED data, visit fred.stlouisfed.org.
+This page is reviewed against the latest FRED, BLS, ISM, and Conference Board releases on a roughly monthly cadence.
+The “Last verified” badge at the top reflects the most recent review.
+For daily updates to the underlying series, visit fred.stlouisfed.org.

 Frequently Asked Questions